MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-delete-project-sales-budget.md

 1. On the **Project Parameters** page, in the **Feature Control** field, select **Feature Control**.
 1. Select **Enable Project Budgeting Feature Flag**.

-After you enable the project cost & sales budget feature, the page is refreshed, and a **Budget match priorities** tab is added.
-You should see budget match priorities created for both cost and sales context.
+After you enable the project cost and sales budget feature, the page is refreshed, and a **Budget match priorities** tab is added.
+You should see that budget match priorities were created for both the **Cost** context and the **Sales** context.

 ## Create a project sales budget